 Her first act of science communication was a crayon-illustrated poster about baleen whales in kindergarten.
 Since then she has helped explain as much as she possibly can: Alzheimer’s Disease research, black hole evolution, the wonder and terror of polychaete marine worms, the connections between science fiction and contemporary disaster science, and how Indigenous peoples’ stories about constellations are in the same family of knowledge as a scientific hypothesis.

-Her freelance work has appeared in Wisconsin People & Ideas, Poets & Writers, Dane101, Isthmus, and the Peabody Award-winning radio program To the Best of Our Knowledge.
+She has additional experience covering state politics, film and literature, and public education.
+Her freelance journalism has appeared in New Scientist, Wisconsin People & Ideas, Poets & Writers, Dane101, Isthmus, and the Peabody Award-winning radio program To the Best of Our Knowledge.
 A poet and sometimes essayist, her work has also appeared in several print and online journals.

 She has degrees in journalism and sociology from the University of Wisconsin-Madison.
 Ask her about roller derby, bike camping, power lifting, and knitting.